django-cms/django-cms/docs/explanation/publishing.rst

     PageContent.admin_manager.filter(page=my_page, language="en")

 will retrieve page content objects of all versions.
-Alternativley, to get the current draft version you can to filter the ``Version`` object:
+Alternatively, to get the current draft version you can to filter the ``Version`` object:

 .. code-block::